benmvp/slides/2018/reactalicante/react-perf.md

 NOTES:
 - **ONE:** Here's a traditional `connect()` from `react-redux`
+  * `connect()` subscribes to changes in Redux stores
+  * Causes the connected component to re-render w/ new props
 - **TWO:** It's got a `mapStateToProps` which calls `getVisibleTodos`
-  * Derives a visible set of todos based on the full list and a filter
+  * Derives a visible list of todos based on the full list and a filter
 - This is works great, but one thing to know is that this gets called **anytime** the state tree updates
   * So even if some other piece of state updates, this code will get called
+  * Generate the same derived data since the list & filter wouldn't have changed
   * The bigger the state tree, the more likely this will get unnecessarily called
 - **THREE:** Futhermore, if the calculation of `getVisibleTodos` is expensive
-  * Because we're copying arrays like we just talked about
+  * Because we're copying arrays like we just talked about in Section 7
   * We're making unnecessary + expensive calls
 - And to make matters _even_ worse
   * Because we're copying, shallow compare will fail even though the data's the same